GSA-TTS/identity-handbook/_articles/annual-certificate-rotation.md

 </blockquote>

-## Steps to remove and old SAML certificate:
+## Steps to remove an old SAML certificate:

+Removing an endpoint can result in a disruption of service if a partner is still referencing the old endpoint.
+Do not assume that old endpoints are not in use, even well after the certificates have expired.

+The following considerations are essential for a successful removal:
+- **Communicate**
+    - All plans/changes should be announced in #login-appdev and #login-devops
+- **SLOW ROLLOUT**
+    - Remove enpoints in lower environments first and ensure partners are not having problems (give it a few days).
+    - With no problems in lower, proceed to `staging`, let run for a few days.
+    - Finally, when we are confident that all partners are off the old endpoint, *schedule* making the updates to `prod`
+        - **Do not** remove an endpoint from `prod` on the same day as a production code deploy!

-1. Run a CloudWatch query to ensure that partners are no longer the endpoint for the year being retired, e.g.,
+1. Run a CloudWatch query to ensure that partners are no longer using the endpoint for the year being retired:
+    - Run the following query over the past week on the `prod_/srv/idp/shared/log/production.log` to get a count of authentications per endpoint year:
     ```
+    # file prod_/srv/idp/shared/log/production.log
     fields
       substr(replace(path, "/api/saml/auth", ""), 0, 4) AS year,
       @timestamp, @message